threefoldtech/terraform-provider-grid/README.md

   ```bash
   make integration
   ```

   - if you want to run one test use:

+    ```bash
     cd integrationtests
-  go test . -run <TestNameFunction> -v --tags=integration go test . -run <TestNameFunction/SubFunctionName> -v --tags=integration #for testing only one sub-function
+    go test . -run <TestNameFunction> -v --tags=integration
+    go test . -run <TestNameFunction/SubFunctionName> -v --tags=integration #for testing only one sub-function
+    ```

 ## Known Issues